amingilani/minimal-mistakes/_posts/2016-02-23-dont-be-an-entrepreneur.markdown

 - If you're smart
 - If you have a caring family
 - If you have a boy/girlfriend (it's time to break up)
-- If you still have to complete you education
+- If you still have to complete your education
 - If you need the support of other people
 - If people depend on you.
 - If you're a student
 - If you expect to be rich in a year

-If you stil want to be an entrepreneur, tweet to me (entrepreneurs need twitter).
+If you still want to be an entrepreneur, tweet to me (entrepreneurs need twitter).
 If enough people tweet, I'll write a blog post that is actually helpful to entrepreneurs.